-See "FLIB\CNTL\BARRIER\ERR" in Section "I.4.3 Inter-Core Hardware Barrier" for details.
+See "FLIB\CNTL\BARRIER\ERR" in Section "J.4.2 Inter-Core Hardware Barrier" for details.

 - When the inter-core hardware barrier is used by a program made using the compile option -Kopenmp, the environment variable FLIB\FASTOMP shall not be FALSE.
-See Section "I.3 Parallelization by OpenMP Specification" for the meaning and use of the environment variable FLIB\FASTOMP. - When the inter-core hardware barrier is used, CPU binding is needed.
+See Section "J.3 Parallelization by OpenMP Specification" for the meaning and use of the environment variable FLIB\FASTOMP.

+- When the inter-core hardware barrier is used, CPU binding is needed.
 Therefore, when "off" is set for the environment variable FLIB\CPUBIND, the inter-core hardware barrier cannot be used.
-See Section"I.4.2 CPU Binding" for details of CPU binding. - When the number of threads is 1, the inter-core hardware barrier cannot be used.
-See "Number of Threads" in Section "I.2.2 Execution Process (Automatic Parallelization)" or "Notes during Execution" in Section "I.3.2 Execution Process (OpenMP Parallelization)" for the number of threads. - When the number of CPUs to a process is three or less, an inter-core hardware barrier may not be able to use.
-The number of CPUs to a process should be set to four or more.
+See Section"J.4.1 CPU Binding" for details of CPU binding. - When the number of threads is 1, the inter-core hardware barrier cannot be used.
+See "Number of Threads" in Section "J.2.2 Execution Process (Automatic Parallelization)" or "Notes during Execution" in Section "J.3.2 Execution Process (OpenMP Parallelization)" for the number of threads. - When the number of CPUs to a process is three or less, an inter-core hardware barrier may not be able to use.
+The number of CPUs to a process should be set to four or more. - The inter-core hardware barrier in FX system is used only inside the NUMA node.

-- When the job is a Swap Target Job and a Node-sharing Job, and the number of CPUs to a process is three or less, an inter-core hardware barrier cannot be used.
-The number of CPUs t o a process should be set to four or more. - The inter-core hardware barrier in FX system is used only inside the NUMA node.
 When one process is allocated to multiple NUMA nodes, inter-core hardware barrier is used inside NUMA node and software barrier is used between NUMA nodes.
 Therefore, it is recommended to allocate one process to one NUMA node, in case of giving priority to the performance of threads barrier. - On the following cases, the high speed runtime library cannot determine whether one process can reserve a barrier resource or not.
-Therefore behavior of hardware barrier is indeterminate, program may be ended with diagnostic-message (jwe1044i-u or jwe1045i-u), or the program may terminate abnormally.
+Therefore behavior of hardware barrier is indeterminate, program may be ended with diagnostic-message (jwe1044i-u or jwe1045i-u), or the program may terminate abnormally. - For multi-process programs